slateci/slate-catalog/incubator/osg-frontier-squid/README.md

 1. For LocalVolumes, **the volume must already exist on the node**
   * As it stands, it is set up for a mount in minikube
   * Dynamic provisioning is in the works on kubernete's end
-  * To create the mount in minikube that this is set up for
+  * To create the mount in minikube that this defaults to:
   ```bash
   minikube ssh
   mkdir mnt/disks/vol1